Damages for infringing Copyright in Photographs - Absolute Lofts v Artisan Home Improvements

 Comment

-The most surprising aspect of this judgment is not the lavishness of the additional damages but the paucity of the compensatory damages resulting from the total disregard of the two expert witness.
+The most surprising aspect of this judgment is not the lavishness of the additional damages but the paucity of the compensatory damages resulting from the total disregard of the two expert witnesses.
 The judge took into account what Mr Ludbrook was prepared to pay rather than what was available for non-infringing use.
 As Mr Ludbrook's conduct was not far short of that of the defendant in Bristol Conservatories Ltd v Conservatories Custom Built Ltd. l1989] RPC 106 it could have been argued that the only photos that he was entitled to use were those of his company's handiwork and none other and that the taking of those photographs would have required the services of a professional photographer.

 The additional damages award was 30 times the size of the compensatory damages award.
 Art 13 (1) requires member states to ensure that the competent judicial authorities order the infringing party to pay the rightholder damages "appropriate to the actual prejudice suffered by him/her as a result of the infringement".
 The starting point is to consider the actual prejudice suffered by the rightholder as a result of the infringement and save for the loss of the notional licence fee which was covered by the compensatory award there was none as the parties were not competitors.
-The defendant's profits would have been relevant if Absolute Lofts had sought an account of profts instead of damages but it did not.
-Moreover damages and profits have always been alternatives in our legal system.
+The defendant's profits would have been relevant if Absolute Lofts had sought an account of profits instead of damages but it did not.
+Moreover, damages and profits have always been alternatives in our legal system.
 Successful claimants can enjoy one or the other but not both.

 A £6,300 damages award is unlikely to be appealed but if ever there was a case for the Court of Appeal to lay down some hard and fast rules on the interpretation and application of the Enforcement Directive and indeed art 8 of Directive 2001/29/EC of the European Parliament and of the Council of the 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society to which His Honour also referred, this is it.